christian-schlichtherle/bali-di-site/docs/guide/scala.md

 [here](https://github.com/christian-schlichtherle/bali-di-scala/tree/main/scala-sample/src/main/scala/bali/scala/sample)
 or clone this project.

-The module is organized into different packages with each package representing an individual, self-contained showcase.
+The module is split into different packages with each package representing an individual, self-contained showcase.
 For example, the package [`bali.scala.sample.greeting`](https://github.com/christian-schlichtherle/bali-di-scala/tree/main/scala-sample/src/main/scala/bali/scala/sample/greeting) showcases a glorified way to produce a simple "Hello world!" message by using different components with dependency